BT help, issues and complaints

 If you don’t have any luck with these suggestions, contact BT to report the fault.

 The latest BT TV Pro Box offers almost all channels though your internet connection, but there are a few Freeview channels that still require an aerial.
 The older BT YouView box requires an aerial for all Freeview channels, with only the premium channels available via your internet connection.
 This means TV reception problems can come from different sources, depending on which channels you are trying to watch.

 Bad quality or missing Freeview channels

-The Freeview channels on your BT TV box are received via a standard TV aerial.
-So first check that the TV aerial cable is correctly plugged in to the BT TV box.
+The Freeview channels on the older BT YouView TV box are received via a standard TV aerial.
+So first check that the TV aerial cable is correctly plugged into the BT TV box.
 If it is and you still have missing channels then you may need to re-tune the channels.
 Re-tuning can become necessary if bad weather has changed the position of your roof top aerial or if new channels have been added to Freeview.

 Problems with subscription channels

 All subscription channels, including BT Sport, are streamed to your BT TV box over your broadband connection.
 Therefore a problem with these channels usually comes down to a problem with your broadband connection.
 Check your broadband is working by connecting to it from a computer or mobile device.
 If the broadband has stopped working then you can try switching it off for 10 seconds, before restarting it.
 You can also check all the cables are firmly connected, paying close attention to the ethernet cable between your broadband hub and BT TV box.
 If broadband issues persist, you can try some of our tips in this guide or contact BT via phone or its website.

 If your BT TV box is slow or freezes